 ||$36.00 per hour

 Much of our work is done on an hourly basis, so court time, non court time, studying the law or court rules, answering and reading emails, consulting with you on the phone, drafting and redrafting documents–most all of that sort of work gets billed.
-So, it all depends.
-In addition, at times, there are out-of-pocket costs involved in the law, particularly when courts are involved (think filing fees, or fees for transcripts, etc.).
+Each matter varies.
+In addition, at times, there are out-of-pocket costs involved in the law, particularly when courts are involved (think filing fees, or fees for transcripts, legal ads, delivery charges, transcripts, etc.).

-There are also areas of the law though where we do operate with “flat fees” in mind.
-Landlord Tenant eviction cases.
-Most all estate planning.
+There are also areas of the law where we try to operate with “flat fees” in mind.
+Landlord Tenant eviction cases (before the various and often changing related regulations).
+Most all estate planning/drafting.
 Some Medicaid/Long Term Care planning.
 Creating deeds.

 As a rough guideline (and not a guarantee), our flat fees for estate planning for the last half of 2020, can be found here:

 |Individualized Will/Pour Over Will/s